 We like to look at design systems as a grand library.
 This library is filled with all of the information about your website’s visual assets, design styles, and guidelines on how to use them.
-When you need to create something new on your website, you don’t have to sit down and try to figure it out the hard way each time.
+When you need to create something new on your website, you don’t have to build it the hard way each time.
 You can simply check out the book that will tell you everything you need to know.

 Design systems are a repository of design styles and the ways on how to use them.

 In its simplest terms, design systems are about establishing the framework for how your website is built.

 That way, you have a system set in place so you aren’t guessing what a page, button, or menu should look like.
 Going back to our analogy, your “library” is the design system.
 This is filled with “books” (your visual assets) that make up every pixel on your website.

 This allows for your website to scale easily with your company.
-A design system will ensure that you’re building from a solid foundation instead of building new pages from scratch every time—this is what we mean by future-proof.
+Having one will ensure that you’re building from a solid foundation instead of building new pages from scratch every time.
+This is what we mean by future-proof.

-Of course, design systems aren’t just about making individual visual assets and design styles for your website, they’re also about designing a system that explains how to use them in a meaningful way.
+Of course, design systems aren’t just about making individual visual assets and design styles for your website.
+They’re also about designing a system that explains how to use them in a meaningful way.
 Not to mention, they should be constantly updated and iterated upon to add new visual styles and modules, without losing any of the established visual consistency of your brand.